 In three movements, duration: ca. 13 minutes; 1.
 Andante (5' 00") 2.
 Lento (5' 00") 3.
 Allegro (3' 00")

-The Oboe Sonata was composed in 2011 for Marika Lombardi and Nathalie Dang.
-The idea of writing a specifically oboe work grew naturally out of the earlier collaboration with Marika Lombardi on Diversions for Quintet, and also hearing the duo performing together during their recital as part of the Festival "Oboe".
+The Oboe Sonata was composed in 2011/12 for Marika Lombardi and Nathalie Dang.
+The idea of writing a specifically oboe work grew out of my earlier collaboration with Marika Lombardi on Diversions for Quintet, and from also hearing the duo performing together during their recital as part of the Parisian festival "Oboe".

 As an abstract work, the Sonata features much interplay between the oboe and piano treated as equal partners.
 The oboe often enjoys many long lyrical lines throughout which are introduced and developped from the outset.

-The first movement, a rather moderately-paced Andante, has an easy flow to it leading to several intense moments.
+The first movement, a rather moderately-paced Andante, launches itself with an easy flow then passes through several intense and rhythmically active episodes.

 The Sonata finishes with a lively shortish third movement constructed around material from both the first and second movements.
 The intensity of the central second movement gives way to an exuberant and somewhat playful mood.